lynnfaraday/aresmush.com/tutorials/config/config-basics/groups.md

 * Alien Races
 * etc.

+If all else fails, you can always just make a bogus group with a single available value, like "Faction" / "Everyone".

 ## Updating the Character Gallery

 The web portal character gallery uses groups to organize characters.
 By default, it organizes them into tabs by Faction, and then into sub-groups by Position.
 If you're using custom groups, you'll want to change this.